Alisyad9/Pre-Apprenticeship-MS/README.md

 # Pre-Apprenticeship-MS

 Founders And Coders project for pre-apprenticeship

-hello yes